 It sounds like common sense, right?
 Instead of taking big steps, take smaller, and more controlled steps.
 But never get too comfortable because that’s boring.
 And once you get bored, you stop growing.
-But life is about forward motion—that’s what ultimately helps us grow.
+But life is about forwarding motion—that’s what ultimately helps us grow.

 To illustrate this concept, let’s do a little exercise.

 Which one of the following three statements describes your situation best?

 - A) I’m bored.

 - C) I feel like I’m challenging myself without going insane.

 Do this if you answer A (I’m bored)